kiwsan/angular-thailand.js/README.md

 - angularjs

 ## Install
-You can install this package either with npm.
+You can install this package with npm.

 npm
 ```